CamiloMozoV/data-pipeline-NASA-dataset/README.md

 > - Terraform version v1.4.2
 >
 > In addition, to have AWS credentials with sufficient permissions to perform
-> differently types of operations, as well as have set up AWS CLI
+> differently types of operations, as well as having AWS CLI configured.

 Inside the terraform directory, execute the following command.
 ```bash